SparkPost/support-docs/articles/tech-resources/smtp-rest-api-performance.md

 * Keep the TCP connections open between messages.
 Closing and opening connections on each message is much less efficient and can slow performance.
 * Ensure your SMTP client has pipelining enabled, to reduce the roundtrip delay on some SMTP commands.

+### Note on International Performance
+"Chatty" protocols, like SMTP, with many round trips between client and server, may be subject to higher than expected latency.
+We recommend using our REST API in performance sensitive situations.
+If you need to send via SMTP, the closer your servers are to ours the better.
+Sparkpost is hosted in the US, so sending from a server in North America is recommended.
+For Sparpost EU, sending from Western Europe is recommended.

 ## General Message Size Considerations

 * For optimal deliverability, the total size of each message should not exceed 100kb.